rdz-oss/BattyBirdNET-Analyzer/README.md

 * Efficiently process a large number of recordings to detect sequences with bat calls, obtained e.g. from recording devices (audiomoth, any other).
 * Classifiers included for European and North American species.
 * You can generate files 'cut' to contain the detected calls, get a spectrogram visualization and a tentative identification.
-* Meta-data in GUANO format is added to the segmented files that can be then cross-validate with other software syetms to corroborate results.
+* Meta-data in GUANO format is added to the segmented files that can be then cross-validate with other software systems to corroborate results.
 * Train your own bat or other animal detection in normal or ultrasound using your own data or the one provided openly here as training sets.
 * Set up a streaming internet API service that returns identifications of bats
 * Use a graphical UI to do analysis of files on your PC (Linux, Windows) if you prefer that to the commandline.